spawaskar-cora/cora-docs/docs/forensics-anthro-guide/measurements.md

 **Man_04 Bigonial Breadth (go-go):**  The distance between the right and left gonion (go).

-* *Instrument:* sliding caliper.
+* *Instrument:* sliding caliper
-* *Comments:*  Apply the blunt points of the caliper arms to the most prominent external points at the mandibular angles (Martin and Knussmann 1988:182, #66; Moore-Jansen et al. 1994, #28; Langley et al. 2016:71, #32).
+* *Comment:*  Apply the blunt points of the caliper arms to the most prominent external points at the mandibular angles (Martin and Knussmann 1988:182, #66; Moore-Jansen et al. 1994, #28; Langley et al. 2016:71, #32).

 **Man_05 Bicondylar Breadth (cdl-cdl):**  The distance between the most lateral points on the mandibular condyles (cdl).

 * *Instrument:* sliding caliper
-* *Comments:*  Place the blunt point of the fixed end of the instrument against the right condyle and apply the movable end to the left condyle (Martin and Knussmann 1988:182, #65; Moore-Jansen et al. 1994, #29; Langley et al. 2016:71, #33).
+* *Comment:*  Place the blunt point of the fixed end of the instrument against the right condyle and apply the movable end to the left condyle (Martin and Knussmann 1988:182, #65; Moore-Jansen et al. 1994, #29; Langley et al. 2016:71, #33).

 **Man_06L and Man_06R Minimum Ramus Breadth:**  The minimum breadth of the mandibular ramus measured perpendicular to the height of the ramus, of the left (L) and right (R) sides, respectively.

 * *Instrument:* sliding caliper
-* *Comments:*  The measurement is taken at the waist of the ramus (the point where the distance between the anterior and posterior margins of the ramus is the smallest) (Martin and Knussmann 1988:183, #71a; Moore-Jansen et al. 1994, #30; Langley et al. 2016:72, #34).
+* *Comment:*  The measurement is taken at the waist of the ramus (the point where the distance between the anterior and posterior margins of the ramus is the smallest) (Martin and Knussmann 1988:183, #71a; Moore-Jansen et al. 1994, #30; Langley et al. 2016:72, #34).

 **Man_07L and Man_07R Maximum Ramus Breadth:**  Distance between the most anterior point on the mandibular ramus and a line connecting the most posterior point on the condyle and the angle of the jaw (Moore-Jansen et al. 1994, #31), of the left (L) and right (R) sides, respectively.